vrabbi/lab-carvel-bundles/workshop/content/exercises/14-images-configuration.md

 The first is that you may need to override what versions of images are used when the upstream resources are to be applied.
-In the case of the Educates operator this is necessary as the upstream resources use the ":develop" tag on the operator container image.
+In the case of the Educates operator this is necessary as the upstream resources use the ``develop`` tag on the operator container image.
 This wasn't a specific version as usually the Kustomize configuration it provides would override that with the actual version of the image to use.